rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/misc/cisco_smart_install.md

 ## Vulnerable Application

-  Any system exposing the Cisco Smart Install protocoll, SMI, typically on 4786/TCP.
+  Any system exposing the Cisco Smart Install (SMI) protocol, which typically runs on TCP port 4786.

 ## Verification Steps